qnikst/qnikst.github.com/posts/2020-01-02-using-compacts.markdown

 The latter one allows faster-path for the case if the contest is not filtered.

 Is there any problem with this case?
 There is.
-The hashmap structure is very "branchy" tree, and if it's quite big, GC will have hard time evaluating it.
+The hashmap structure is a very "branchy" tree, and if it's quite big, GC will have hard time evaluating it.
 It may not be a big problem: if the tree changes rarely, it goes to the older generation and will affect major GC only.
-And in one project I had an experience with keeping large (from half to serveral Gb tries in memory).
-However, it may still negatively affect the performance of the service, and we want to have better story especially if it's cheap.
+And in one project I had an experience with keeping large (from half to several Gb tries in memory).
+However, it may still negatively affect the performance of the service, and we want to have better story, especially if it's cheap.

 What other languages do in this case?
-There are several ways forward use some in-memory db, or external cache like redis, both solutions provides much more functionality than needed for this use-case.
+There are several ways: straightforward use some in-memory db, or external cache like redis, both solutions provides much more functionality than needed for this use-case.
 Another solution is to use off-heap data structures.
 In this case the data-structure does not affect GC.
 This solution is possible in Haskell, and it does solve the problem,